 Partial effects of the four significant predictors on monarch abundance change in a 2x2 layout.
+The partial effect on monarch abundance as estimated from the single attribute being compared to abundance while assuming all other attribute values are held constant.
 Top row: butterflies in direct sun (left) and previous butterfly count (right).
 Bottom row: time since sunrise in minutes (left) and temperature in °C (right).
 Solid lines show the estimated smooth functions with 95% confidence intervals (shaded regions).
 All effects are shown on the same scale for comparison.

 Evaluation of the Disruptive Wind Hypothesis